Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Results

-In conclusion, our analyses indicate considerable efficiency gains for auditing and relabeling when tasks are selected based on model-generated error probabilities as compared to random sampling, even for models with moderate classification performance.
+Our analyses indicate considerable efficiency gains for auditing and relabeling when tasks are selected based on model-generated error probabilities as compared to random sampling, even for models with moderate classification performance.